liuwei77/TLOB/README.md

 # Reproduce the results
 To reproduce the results follow the following steps:

-1. In data/checkpoints/TLOB/HuggingFace/ you can find the four checkpoint for FI-2010, the checkpoints for TSLA and INTC did not fit in the free GitHub repository size.
+1. In data/checkpoints/TLOB/HuggingFace/ you can find the four checkpoints for FI-2010, the checkpoints for TSLA and INTC did not fit in the free GitHub repository size.
 If you need also the other checkpoints you can contact me.
 2. Inside the config file, you need to set Dataset to FI-2010, set the horizons to 1, 2, 5, or 10 finally set the experiment type to EVALUATION.
 Everything should already be set.
 3. Now run:
 ```sh
 python main.py +model=tlob hydra.job.chdir=False
 ```
+After doing the first run, both for training or reproducing, you can set config.Experiment.is_data_preprocessed to True.
 Note that the horizons in the paper are an order of magnitude higher because in the paper the value represent the horizons before the sampling process of the dataset.
 In fact, the dataset is sampled every 10 events.

 # Training